gitlabhq/gitlabhq/doc/security/rack_attack.md

 ---
 # Rack Attack

-Rack Attack, also known as Rack::Attack, is [a rubygem](https://github.com/kickstarter/rack-attack) that is meant to protect GitLab with the ability to customize throttling and to block user IP addresses.
+[Rack Attack](https://github.com/kickstarter/rack-attack), also known as Rack::Attack, is a Ruby gem that is meant to protect GitLab with the ability to customize throttling and to block user IP addresses.